tstillwell/appengine_multiblog/README.md

-and production for app engine and just because something works on the local dev server does not mean that it will work in production so feature testing on app engine is recommended whenever adding or changing features to confirm they work when you go live.
+and production for app engine and just because something works on the local dev server does not mean that it will work in production so feature testing on app engine is recommended whenever adding or changing features to confirm they work before going live.

 The major differences to watch out for here are missing indexes causing GQL/datastore queries to fail in production